SGBC/course/docs/nbis_annotation/practical_session/practical4_funcAnnotInterp.md

 gff3_sp_manage_functional_annotation.pl --gff maker_final.gff -i maker_final.faa.tsv -o  maker_final.interpro
 ```
 Where a match is found, the new file will now include features called Dbxref and/or Ontology_term in the gene and transcript feature field (9th column).
-The improved annotation is a file named "codingGeneFeatures.gff" inside the finalOutputDir.
+The improved annotation is the gff file inside the maker_final.interpro folder.

 ## BLAST approach
 Blast searches provide an indication about potential homology to known proteins.